kesha-antonov/react-native-trueconf-sdk/README.md

 - [ ] (planned: v3) Add react-navigation to example and more examples from TrueConf SDK Docs

 ### iOS
-- [ ] Fix iOS crash when mute camera
-- [ ] Fix iOS connect on real device
-- [ ] Check that mute mic and camera works on iOS and it's confirmed in Privacy section on top of system screen
+- [ ] Set self-view dimensions & make it rounded & transparent
+- [ ] remove isMicMuted, isCameraMuted from initSdk and ensure that they're passed through props

 ### Android
 - [ ] Set new icons